 Resubmission Guarantee: Provided a student follows the mentoring programme through to the end and implements all of the advice given, then I am so confident that the project will pass that in the unlikely event that it doesn’t, I will continue mentoring for free until it does.
 This even also extends to those who enrol for resubmissions and have previously used a different mentor- provided you complete your resubmission mentee programme with me and follow my guidance and allow me to review your final draft you will only ever pay only one mentoring fee to me.

-As I believe that the best RAPs are those that are NOT done in a hurry and because I want to help as many students as possible to achieve a pass at the first attempt I am offering a special ‘Early Bird’ rate of GBP 310 for the FULL mentoring package (representing a 25% discount off the normal rate)
+As I believe that the best RAPs are those that are NOT done in a hurry and because I want to help as many students as possible to achieve a pass at the first attempt I offer a special ‘Early Bird’ rate of GBP 310 for the FULL mentoring package (representing a 25% discount off the normal rate) for students who agree to start and finish their work early.
+Preference will always be given to students choosing Topic 17 (as this is my specialist topic area) but other topics are available (although this does NOT include Topic 8).

-The conditions for this are that students must start their work anytime from now until 15 January and agree to finish it by 31st March 2019.
-Capacity is limited and preference will be given to those choosing Topic 17 (as this is my specialist area) but it may be available for some other topics too.
-(However I stress, for FIRST submissions Topic 8 will NOT be one of them.
-I do take on students resubmitting on all topics including Topic 8 –provided with Topic 8 they submitted up to and including Period 35).
+The offer for Period 38 is now closed unfortunately for new students (my full quota having been reached).
+However I do intend to make the Early Bird Offer available again for Period 39 (where the conditions will be starting work by 15 July and agreeing to complete by 30 September latest).
+I do take on students resubmitting on all topics including Topic 8 –provided with Topic 8 they submitted up to and including Period 36).
 The cost of the Early Bird resubmission package varies from GBP 195 to 250 depending on the amount of my time that will be involved.
-Contact me by email via my contact page to register your interest!
+Contact me by email via my contact page to register your interest in this!

 It is important to recognise that the Research and Analysis project must be your own work.
 My aim is to provide you with all the direction, help with research and analytical skills and advice necessary so that you can approach the work confidently and actually enjoy doing the work.
 This way you will learn both great academic and practical skills so that should you wish to proceed to a higher degree (such as a Masters or perhaps the Oxford Brookes MBA) you will already possess the necessary graduate skills to undertake independent research, critical thinking and have a good grounding in referencing.
 You will have also learned how to structure and put together a good management style report and slide presentation so that you can build on such skills in your future career.